- straight (adj.1)

 Go straight in the underworld slang sense is from 1919; straighten up "become respectable" is from 1907.
 To play it straight is from 1906 in theater, 1907 in sports ("play fair"), with figurative extension; later perhaps also from jazz.
 Straight arrow "decent, conventional person" is 1969, from archetypal Native American brave name.
 Straight shooter is from 1928.
 Straight As "top grades" is from 1920.

 - straight (adj.2)

-- "conventional," especially "heterosexual," 1941, probably in part from straight and narrow path "course of conventional morality and law-abiding behavior," which is based on a misreading of Matt. vii:14 (where the gate is actually strait), and the other influence seems to be from strait-laced.
+- "conventional," especially "heterosexual," 1941, a secondary sense evolved from straight (adj.1), probably suggested by straight and narrow path "course of conventional morality and law-abiding behavior," which is based on a misreading of Matthew vii.14 (where the gate is actually strait), and the other influence seems to be from strait-laced.

 - straight (n.)

 - 1640s, "a level position," from straight (adj.1).
 From 1864 as "straight part of a race track."
 Poker sense attested from 1841.
 Meaning "conventional person" is first recorded 1967, from straight (adj.2).